git-ecosystem/git-credential-manager/docs/configuration.md

 Use the operating system account manager where available.

 Defaults to `false`.
+In certain cloud hosted environments when using a work or school account, such as [Microsoft DevBox][devbox], the default is `true`.

-This default is subject to change in the future.
+These defaults are subject to change in the future.

 _**Note:** before you enable this option on Windows, please review the [Windows Broker][wam] details for what this means to your local Windows user